 By following these tips, you'll be able to prevent thread tangling and enjoy a smoother embroidery experience.

-For detailed embroidery, like intricate floral motifs or delicate lettering, opt for tightly woven fabrics like linen or cotton.
-These fabrics provide a solid foundation for your stitches and minimize the risk of puckering.
+For detailed work, like intricate floral motifs or delicate lettering, select tightly woven fabrics such as linen or cotton.
+These provide stable foundations and reduce puckering risks.

 Even experienced embroiderers sometimes struggle with tension.
 It's a constant learning process, and that's okay!